As Charles Hamilton Houston stated:

 Consisting of only a panel of 3 judges, this court hears cases that challenge the district court judgements, appeals made by federal agencies and other specified cases, without having any jury to act as an advisory.

-2.4 Size and Membership
+Size and Membership

-Established by Congress, the structure of the judiciary, including the size of the Supreme Court varied from time to time.
-From 1789 to 1807, there were six justices appointed in the court of law, followed by an addition of one more in 1807, and then another two in 1869, the same is upheld even today.
+Established by Congress, the structure of the judiciary, including the size of the Supreme Court, varied from time to time.
+From 1789 to 1807, there were six justices appointed in the court of law, followed by an addition of one more in 1807 and then another two in 1869; the same is upheld even today.

 The Senate Judiciary Committee conducts a proper hearing that depicts the nominees of the justices for the Supreme Court.
 Once a simple majority of the full Senate is received, the position of the said justice is said to be confirmed.

-Due to an unfortunate circumstance, if the post of the chief justice is open and unoccupied, the president has the power to allot the position to an individual either outside the court or promote an associate justice to the said post which shall only be applicable post the assent of a simple majority of the Senate.
+Due to an unfortunate circumstance, if the post of the chief justice is open and unoccupied, the president has the power to allot the position to an individual either outside the court or promote an associate justice to the said post which, shall only be applicable post the assent of a simple majority of the Senate.

-To date, only one justice has gone through the procedure of impeachment and that is, Samuel Chase, who was later acquitted in 1805.
+Like I will tell you that to date, only one justice has gone through the procedure of impeachment and that is, Samuel Chase, who was later acquitted in 1805.

-3. Powers and Procedures
+Powers and Procedures

 The highest judicial authority only entertains appeals if it pertains to federal cases, as well as cases positioned at the state level that involve a question of law.

 Once a judgment has been passed by the lower courts, if one of the parties is dissatisfied with the aforementioned, they have the right to appeal to the Supreme Court by simply filing a writ of certiorari.
-However, it is to be noted that, the Supreme Court is not obligated to entertain all the appeals that come before them.
+However, it is to be noted that the Supreme Court is not obligated to entertain all the appeals that come before them.

-4. The Judicial Process
+The Judicial Process

 Guaranteed under Article III of the Constitution, the right of a fair trial before a competent judge and a jury of one’s peers is to be known to every citizen.

-The Fourth, Fifth, Sixth, and Eighth Amendments to the Constitution provide additional protections for the accused which are as follows:
+The Fourth, Fifth, Sixth, and Eighth Amendments to the Constitution provide additional protections for the accused, which are as follows:

 - A guarantee that no person shall be deprived of life, liberty, or property without the due process of law.